-Given the suffix tree of s, it is straightforward to construct the suffix array of s in linear time.
+Given the suffix tree of s\$, it is straightforward to construct the suffix array of s\$ in linear time.
 We start with an empty list pos and then do a depth-first traversal of the suffix tree, visiting the children of each internal node in alphabetical order.
 Whenever we encounter a leaf, we append its annotation (the starting position of the associated suffix) to pos.
 This takes linear time, since we traverse each edge once, and there is a linear number of edges.

-If we use the memory layout described in Section F.1 for the suffix tree and store the internal nodes in depth-first order, this construction is particularly simple.
-We simply walk through the memory locations from left to right, keep track of the current string depth, and collect all leaf pointers along the way.
-We recognize a leaf pointer by the L-flag.
-The leaf number is obtained by subtracting the current string depth from the leaf pointer (see Section F.1 for details).
+If the suffix tree data structure stores the internal nodes in depth-first order, the suffix array is particularly simple to construct.
+One must merely walk through the memory locations from left to right, keep track of the current string depth, and collect all leaf pointers along the way.
+Leaf pointers can be recognized e.g. by a special flag.
+The leaf number is obtained by subtracting the current string depth from the leaf pointer.
+Section F.1 gives details of a suffix tree data structure that is suitable for the described approach.